Doha Corniche: Further proposals and projects

-Distinct yet connected to Doha's broader urban landscape, the Corniche became a site for architectural innovation.
+The Corniche came to be defined by its high density of high-rises and architectural diversity.
 Strategically aligned along the Corniche's arc, the Ministry Complex and Amiri Diwan were prominent features, in addition to the Sheraton Hotel at the northern end.
 In 1988, the government contracted Sir Alexander Gibb & Partners as the consulting engineer for an $8 million project to construct promenades and parks.

 The Corniche's development was influenced by the 1995 Qatari coup d'état and Hamad bin Khalifa Al Thani's ascension, alongside Qatar's economic reorientation towards expanding Doha.
 This shift led to an investment of over $130 billion in the city's architecture.
-The construction of malls, skyscrapers, gated residential communities, iconic museums, and new sports facilities exemplified the resulting urban and real estate boom.
+The construction of malls, skyscrapers, gated residential communities, museums, and new sports facilities resulted from the urban and real estate boom.